abhishekml121/guess-game/README.md

 */

 /*
-About me : I love to play with PHP and Javascript take a look on my website 'https://defencer.000webhostapp.com/' .
+About me : I love to play with PHP and Javascript. so take a look on my website 'https://defencer.000webhostapp.com/' .
 */